mn3m-24/Cache-Proxy-Server/README.md

 - **SERVER_HOST**: Hostname for the server (default: `localhost`).
 - **CACHE_URL**: Redis connection URL (e.g., `redis://localhost:6379`).
 - **CACHE_TTL**: Cache expiration time in seconds (default: `3600`).

-## Error Handling

-- Invalid port numbers (&lt;0 or &gt;65535) will throw an error.
-- Redis connection errors are logged to the console.
-- Invalid CLI options result in an error message and exit code 1.

 ## Notes